ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 authority environment variables start with *FABRIC\_CA*, the orderer's environment variables start with *ORDERER\_GENERAL*, and the peer node's environment variables start with *CORE*.
-These variables control behavior of the Hyperledger Fabric code, and in many cases, will override values that are specified in configuration files.
-Notice that all the peers and the orderer have an environment variable to specify that TLS is enabled- *CORE\_PEER\_TLS\_ENABLED=true* for the peers and *ORDERER\_GENERAL\_TLS\_ENABLED=true* for the orderer.
+These variables control behavior of the Hyperledger Fabric code, and, in many cases, will override values that are specified in configuration files.
+All the peers and the orderer have an environment variable to specify that TLS is enabled- *CORE\_PEER\_TLS\_ENABLED=true* for the peers and *ORDERER\_GENERAL\_TLS\_ENABLED=true* for the orderer.
 You will notice there are other TLS-related variables to specify private keys, certificates and root certificates.

+!!! note
+        Most of the TLS-related environment variables for the peer and orderer are specified in separate files that are brought in via the *extends* statement.
+Specifically, *base/docker-compose.yaml* for the orderer and *base/peer-base.yaml* for the peers.
+We'll discuss the *extends* statement shortly.

 *ports* statements map ports on our Linux on IBM Z host to ports within the Docker container.
 The syntax is *&lt;host port&gt;:&lt;Docker container port&gt;*.